 This page explains how to minimize Cloud Monitorings access to your AWS account.

-When you use the standard instructions for adding an AWS account to one of your Workspaces, you grant Monitoring read-only access to all your AWS resources.
+When you use the standard instructions to add an AWS account as a monitored project to a metrics scope, you grant Monitoring read-only access to all your AWS resources.
 This is done by creating a role in AWS IAM with read-only access to all services.
-You store in your Workspace a key (the Role ARN) that lets Monitoring use that role.
+Google Cloud stores the key (the Role ARN) that lets Monitoring use that role.

 Monitoring's level of access is controlled by the AWS IAM role you choose.
 To minimize access, create an AWS IAM role with read-only access to only some of your AWS resources, rather than to all of them.
 For example, your role might permit access to only CloudWatch and SNS.

-An AWS role used to authorize Monitoring can be used in only one Workspace.
-Each role contains an External ID that is specific to a single Workspace.
+Each role contains an External ID that is specific to a single Google Cloud project.

 The following AWS permission policies are the minimal set required by Monitoring.
 Your AWS role must contain at least these permissions: